DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 * output [User](#user)

 ### Users_Update
-Modify properties of user profiles.
+Allows modifying tags of user profiles.
+All other properties will be ignored.

 ```js